cloudsolver/aws-ccp/04-AWS_Costs_Economics_Billing.md

         * If you get a huge bill - this is where you need to find the needle in the haystack.
         * Downloadable detailed and comprehensive report, list usage for each service category and aggregate usage data on a daily, hourly or monthly level.
         * Cost Allocation Tags
-            * Label resources using key-value pairrs.
+            * Label resources using key-value pairs.
             * Track costs via the cost allocation report.
     1. [Cost Explorer](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/)
         * Visualize, understand, and manage your AWS costs and usage over time.
-        * Forecast, build custom apps that use it's apis, and use granular filtering offered by it's analytical engine.
+        * Forecast, build custom apps that use its apis, and use granular filtering offered by its analytical engine.
        1. [Organizations](https://aws.amazon.com/organizations/)
         * Centrally manage your environment as you scale your AWS resources.
 Consolidate billing, save costs via volume discounts + reserved instance sharing and govern accounts centrally.
         * Programmatically create AWS accounts as you scale at no additional charge.